BigPay vs Wise

 Fees: Both BigPay and Wise have variable fees which are based on the destination country.

 Speed: BigPay payments can arrive almost instantly, depending on where you send money.
-Wise payments can take up to 2 working days.
+More than %50 of Wise money transfers are instantly delivered, %90 of them are delivered in under 24 hours.

 Service: Wise offers multilingual service in a range of languages, with support via chat, email and phone.
 BigPay is only in English and customer service online can be reached via email or in-app chat.